addyosmani/backbone-fundamentals/README.md

 Reviewing the namespace patterns above, the option that I prefer when writing Backbone applications is nested object namespacing with the object literal pattern.

-Single global variables may work fine for applications that are relatively trivial, however, larger codebases requiring both namespaces and deep sub-namespaces require a succinct solution that's both readable and scaleable.
+Single global variables may work fine for applications that are relatively trivial.
+However, larger codebases requiring both namespaces and deep sub-namespaces require a succinct solution that's both readable and scalable.
 I feel this pattern achieves both of these objectives and is a good choice for most Backbone development.

 ###<a name="additional-tips">Additional Tips</a>